 Must sees in town are the katedral Rheina Rosari, kapela Tuan Ana and kapela Tuan Ma.

-town and the waters around.
-This is the busiest week of the whole year as it attracks people all over Indonesia, even all over the world.
+town and the surrounding waters.
+This is the busiest week of the year as it attracks people all over Indonesia, even all over the world.
 If you want to join bear in mind that hotelrooms need to

 your time as you likely need to wait as her food (nasi campur, gado2 etc) is populair.
 Talago Indah on the main road is

 the best choice for a padang resaurant.
-In front of hotel Rima is a field with ikan bakar (barbecued fish) an other
+In front of hotel Tresna is a field with ikan bakar (barbecued fish) an other

 Along the Trans Flores Road you will only find very few small shops with some drinks and snacks and coffee.

-TRANSPORT see also
+TRANSPORT AIR, ROAD & SEA see also